DictumMortuum/rpg/content/dnd/paladin/_index.md

 Finally, with the introducting of the items that don't boost the attributes, but they set them to a certain score, it's now possible to completely dump an attribute that would otherwise be dimmed as important.

+### <span class="blue">strength</span>

-- {{< blue strength >}}: The paladin class already offers access to heavy armor, so you need to at least spend some points to make the strength requirement, if you want to use them.
+The paladin class already offers access to heavy armor, so you need to at least spend some points to make the strength requirement, if you want to use them.
 Strength is most likely to determine the attack and damage roll of your weapon, there are a lot of good melee options available to paladins, since they get proficiency with all weapons.
 Paladins also get heavy armor proficiency and most high level armor options have a minimum strength requirement.

+### dexterity

-- {{< black dexterity >}}: In this edition of dungeons and dragons boosts a lot of different options; you use it to determine your attack and damage rolls with certain weapons (ranged or finesse ones), initiative, armor class and dexterity saves, which occur quite often.
+In this edition of dungeons and dragons boosts a lot of different options; you use it to determine your attack and damage rolls with certain weapons (ranged or finesse ones), initiative, armor class and dexterity saves, which occur quite often.
 So switching to dexterity for your primary fighting attribute would be an option open to the paladin, but, alas, {{< feature "divine smite" >}} doesn't work with ranged weapons.

+### <span class="blue">constitution</span>

-- {{< blue constitution >}}: I would argue that no matter the character, this is the most important attribute.
+I would argue that no matter the character, this is the most important attribute.
 It will bump a paladdin's constitution checks, including some important saves versus petrification, death and poison as well as concentration checks.

+### <span class="red">intelligence</span>

-- {{< red intelligence >}}: This is the attribute that a paladin may safely dump, it is quite rare as a saving throws and there is little synergy with features and skills.
+This is the attribute that a paladin may safely dump, it is quite rare as a saving throws and there is little synergy with features and skills.

+### wisdom

-- {{< black wisdom >}}: It used to be that the paladin casted spells using the wisdom attribute.
+It used to be that the paladin casted spells using the wisdom attribute.
 However, the 5th edition paladin uses charisma as a base attribute for their spells, which is important for reducing multiple attribute dependency.
 Now, paladins are also proficient in wisdom saving throws, which appears quite often.
 It's tempting to completely dump this attribute and it is possible, but note that there are a couple of useful skills that are boosted by wisdom, like insight and perception.

+### <span class="navy">charisma</span>

-- {{< navy charisma >}}: A paladin has high charisma synergy via his class features.
+A paladin has high charisma synergy via his class features.
 This determines the save DC of his spells, the number of uses of {{< feature "cleansing touch" >}} and {{< feature "diving sense" >}}, the power of {{< feature "aura of protection" >}} and finally, it boosts a lot of skills that are based on charisma, like intimidation or persuation.
 This is the main attribute of a paladin, so it's the highest priority.

 ## dexterity builds